Women Travel News. Why?

 To avoid jet lag (common when crossing more than five time zones), drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight and readjust your schedule (for meals, sleep and so on) as soon as possible.

-The Australia tour group is limited to the maximum of 16 women + the tour director.
-The minimum group size is 8 women + the tour director.
-The travelers will be taken care of by the tour director.
-In addition, we will enjoy the services of excellent local guides and bus drivers in each location in Australia.
+The Australia tour group is limited to the maximum of 16 women + the Tour Director.
+The minimum group size is 6 women + the Tour Director.
+In addition to the Tour Director, the travelers will be assisted by private local guides and bus drivers throughout the tour.

 No vaccinations are required to enter Australia.
 If you are currently taking any prescription medicines for recognized medical conditions, it is wise to bring the dosage you'll require with you.
 Keep all drugs in original bottles and bring a cover letter from your doctor to show airport security staff if required.
 Australian pharmacists may only fill prescriptions written by Australian doctors, so carry enough medication with you for your trip.
 Most large cities have 24-hour clinics and hospitals.
 The hygiene standards are high in Australia, hospitals are modern, and doctors and dentists are well qualified.
 Snake and spider bites may not be as common as some stories suggest, but it pays to be wary.
 Also, be aware of the marine life, including jellyfish and saltwater crocodiles.
 Australians have the world's highest rate of skin cancer because of the country's intense sunlight.
 You should limit your exposure to the sun, especially during the first few days of your trip.
 The UV rays reflected off walls, water, and the ground and they can burn even when not in direct sunlight.
 Use a broad-spectrum sunscreen with a high protection factor (SPF 30 or higher).
 Wear a broad-brimmed hat that covers the back of your neck, ears, and face and a long-sleeved shirt.
 Don't even think about traveling without sunglasses, or you'll spend your entire vacation squinting against Australia's "diamond light."